tanu91112/PYQFort/RGPV University/Readme.md

 Each semester folder contains:

-- ✅ Past year question papers (core and elective subjects)
+- ✅ Past year question papers of CSE.
 - 📘 Official syllabus PDFs for each semester

 > ℹ️ **Note:** The **1st year syllabus (1st & 2nd Sem)** is **common for all branches**.